baitcode/twapper/README.md

 }
 ```

-`twamp` is U256 integer, that was converted to big endian byte array and encoded as lower case hex string.
+`twamp` is an encoded `Fixed Point` value.
+Value is represented by bytes in a big endian fashion.
+This value should always be less than 256 bits long, first 192 bit is reserved for quotient, last 64 bits for remainder.
+Bytes are encoded using lowercase hex encoding.
+Internally it is represented by `Big Integer` type.

 `signature` is hex encoded ECDSA signature conveted to byte array using compact raw format (Concatenated `r` and `s` values) without recovery id.